Sustainable Production and Logistics: Modeling and Analysis

 Addressing the state-of-the-art of the smart and sustainable sides of production and distribution planning operations, it highlights how a current issue can be effectively approached and what particular quantitative technique can be used.
 The book goes on to provide a foundation in the new and fast-growing digital journey, and includes logistics 4.0 inside Industry 4.0, along with case studies.

-The information in this book is useful worldwide, especially in Europe, Turkey, and Japan.
+The information in this book is useful worldwide, especially in the Americas, Europe, Turkey, and Japan.
 It is written for academicians, researchers, practitioners, and students.

 Table of Contents